Emarss selection planned by year-end, as Constant Hawk continues ops in Afghanistan

 The U.S. Army is making strides in improving its intelligence-collection capability as anti-insurgency efforts intensify in Afghanistan.
 Two key programs are moving forward: The Enhanced Medium-Altitude Reconnaissance and Surveillance System (Emarss), optimized for real-time intelligence, and the Constant Hawk, a forensic intelligence-collector optimized to counter improvised explosive devices, which is managed by the Army’s Task Force ODIN.
 The service is expecting to announce the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Army Emarss, Constant Hawk Efforts Move Forward".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Army Emarss, Constant Hawk Efforts Move Forward".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.